NinjacksonXV/usb-switch-controller/README.md

 I also combined it with:

-...this fairly generic Sabrent USB 2.0 hub, as it seemed wasteful to have 5Gbps but only plug in a few peripherals.
-I plugged this into one of the ports, leaving the other two free.
+...this fairly generic Sabrent USB 2.0 hub; it seemed wasteful to have 5Gbps but only plug in a few bandwidth-light peripherals.
+I plugged this into one of the ports, leaving the other two free for highter-bandwidth devices.
 - Amazon Link ($6.95): https://www.amazon.com/dp/B00L2442H0

-...two USB 3.0 extension cables from Amazon basics, which will be installed on my desk for easy access.
+...two USB 3.0 extension cables from Amazon basics, which will be installed on my desk for easy access to the high-speed ports.
 - Amazon Link ($16.14 USD for 6-foot variant): https://www.amazon.com/dp/B014RWATK2

 ### Switcher Hardware
+See [hardware/README](hardware/README.md) for a more in-depth overview.
 #### Microcontroller
 I went with a third-party Pi Pico W for its price, breadth of compatibility and documentation, and for this particular model, a USB-C port.
 - AliExpress link ($5.00 USD): https://www.aliexpress.us/item/3256806674735573.html